 These sandwiches and wraps are self-contained powerhouses.
 Just assemble, pack, and enjoy when you’re ready, no need to heat up or keep cool.
 Sandwiches are a great option when there is no microwave or fridge available.

-Pita pockets are hearty, durable, and portable, making them perfect for packing into your work bag or for a day on-the-go.
+Pita pockets are hearty, durable, and portable, making them perfect for packing into your work bag especially when there is no microwave or fridge.
 Nearly anything you can put on a sandwich, you can put inside a pita pocket and it’ll be just as good.
 A perfect example is this upgraded PB&J, or whatever nut butter and fruit or jam combo works for you.
 Lately I’ve been packing almond butter and sliced plum with a little cinnamon sprinkled inside on Joseph’s pita bread.

 If you haven’t discovered the apple and cheddar and turkey combination, this sandwich is a great and easy start.
 Two pro-tips here: to avoid soggy bread, toast it slightly before assembling the sandwich and a little lemon juice prevents apple slices from browning—works like a charm!

 These wraps are packed with veggies, and customizable in just about every way!
 If you want to take it a step further and make your own hummus as well, here is our easy and delicious recipe!